Latest homeless figures for Carlow released

 3,071 children now homeless nationally - latest report

-Carlow (37) recorded the fewest homeless individuals in the region, but this was still a major increase from the 32 cases recorded in the county in the previous report.
+Carlow recorded 37 cases of homelessness in the June monthly homeless report, an increase of 5 compared to the 32 cases recorded in the county in the previous report.

 Nationally, the Monthly Homeless Report for June 2022 shows that 10,492 individuals were accessing emergency accommodation, an increase of 167 (1.6%) on the May 2022 total.